lateral/crystal-ball/README.md

 + Point and edge configurations can be loaded by simply pasting them into the textareas and hitting the "update" button.
 Either hyperboloid or Poincaré disc coordinates can be used. ![](img/load-data.gif)

 ### Limitations
 + As all computation is in client-side JavaScript, performance may be poor for large graphs.
-On a 2011 laptop running Chrome 71, performance was acceptable for a graph with 1.2k nodes and as many edges.
+On a 2011 laptop running Chrome 71, performance was acceptable for a graph with 1k nodes and as many edges.
+To test this for yourself, see `sample-data/`.
 + Numerical stability is lower when points are further away from the centre of the Poincaré disc.
+This is because the area contained in a disc grows exponentially with the radius in the hyperbolic plane.
+As such it is a fundamental computational limitation, not strictly speaking a limitation of the software.
+This is nicely covered in [1].

 ## Development